What you need to know before hiring your expert

 7. Residence and work permit

-A foreign employee is not permitted to start working before the residence, and work permits have been granted.
+A foreign employee cannot start working before the residence and work permits have been granted.
 Applying for an exemption from this rule for foreign experts is possible, but it must be approved before they start work.
 If your employee starts working without the necessary permits, they may be asked to leave the country and denied any further permits.

 8. Application period